Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Introduction

 \section{Introduction}

 Fairness in artificial intelligence (AI) has been receiving much attention in recent years due to its tremendous impact on our everyday lives.
 Examples of AI-driven systems influencing our lives include social media \citep{garg2020social}, digital assistance \citep{maedche2019ai}, web searching \citep{zhang2018towards}, online and retail shopping \citep{pillai2020shopping}, healthcare \citep{panesar2019machine}, banking \citep{caron2019transformative}, and many more.
-Undoubtedly, as practitioners and researchers, it is our responsibility to make sure that the AI systems are fairly treating all individuals while making critical decisions such as the treatment plan of a patient \citep{ahmad2020fairness}, approval of the loan to a potential borrower \citep{mehrabi2021survey}, etc. An AI system can be unfair to one or more groups of individuals due to the data bias that reflects biases present in society or the algorithmic bias reflecting the imperfection of AI systems in representing the data generating mechanism.
-There are multiple definitions of group-fairness available in the literature including demographic parity, equality of opportunity, equalized odds and predictive rate parity \citep{verma2018fairness,barocas-hardt-narayanan}.
-This paper focuses on the detection and mitigation of algorithmic bias defined through Predictive Rate Parity for large-scale AI systems.
+Undoubtedly, as practitioners and researchers, it is our responsibility to make sure that the AI systems are fairly treating all individuals while making critical decisions such as the treatment plan of a patient \citep{ahmad2020fairness}, approval of the loan to a potential borrower \citep{mehrabi2021survey}, etc. An AI system can be unfair to one or more groups of individuals due to data bias that reflects biases present in society or the algorithmic bias resulting from the imperfection of AI systems in representing underlying data generating mechanisms.
+There are numerous definitions of group-fairness available in the literature including Demographic Parity, Equality of Opportunity, Equalized Odds and predictive parity \citep{verma2018fairness,barocas-hardt-narayanan}.
+This paper focuses on the detection and mitigation of algorithmic bias defined through predictive parity for large-scale AI systems.